vinavfx/ComfyUI-for-Nuke/README.md

 4 - To load all ComfyUI nodes when Nuke starts, change the '<b>UPDATE_MENU_AT_START</b>' variable in the [settings.py](./settings.py) file

-5 - To use Switch on ComfyUI nodes use '<b>SwitchAny</b>' as ComfyUI switch nodes don't work because they have 'any *' inputs and outputs, which is not possible on nuke because it doesn't have multiple outputs.
+5 - To use Switch in ComfyUI nodes statically, use '<b>SwitchAny</b>' otherwise use the ComfyUI switches

-6 - If you want to have the ComfyUI server on another machine, you must share the folder where ComfyUI is installed and put the path in [env.py](./env.py)
+6 - If you want to have the ComfyUI server on another machine, you must share the folder where ComfyUI is installed and put the path in [setting.py](./settings.py)

 7 - Use the Run '<b>Force Animation</b>' method only if you have some keyframes animated, as this way is slower because it sends requests frame by frame and not in batches.